-If Acrobat Pro DC, choose Tools > Organize Pages > Insert > Blank Page

-- 2. Indicate where you want to place the inserted page in the document, and click OK. - 3.
-Select Tools > Tetra4D Converter > Add 3D - 4.
+- 1. Open a PDF, and choose Tools > Pages > More Insert Options > Insert Blank Page - 2.
+Select Tools > Plug-in Tetra4D Converter > Insert 3D - 3.
+Indicate where you want to place the inserted page in the document, and click OK. - 4.
 In the Select File dialog box, choose the file type from the Files of Type menu.
 Select the supported 3D file you want to open, and then click Select. - 5.
 In the Tetra4D Converter Conversion dialog box, select the preset or individual settings that you want to use, and then click OK.